PaulKinlan/paul.kinlan.me/content/2015-07-31-slicing-the-web.markdown

   We also need to work out what the model is for ensuring the user is in control and aware of how permissions to advanced API's..
-For example, we recently started to ship a [Bluetooth API](https://developers.google.com/web/updates/2015/07/interact-with-ble-devices-on-the-web?hl=en) how do you give users the confidence that it is secure to use.
+For example, we recently started to ship a [Bluetooth API](https://developers.google.com/web/updates/2015/07/interact-with-ble-devices-on-the-web?hl=en) how do you give users the confidence that it is safe and secure to use.
 * __L__inkable - I started this with Web Intents and although it ended early, I believe we are due for another generation of linking content, sites, apps and native experiences.
 Some of it requires new technology some of it requires education.